-After years of eating paleo, I spent 4 weeks weighing and measuring my food and saw incredible results.
-These are the three things I learned from my experience.
+After years of eating paleo, I spent 4 weeks weighing and measuring my food, counting my macros while eating paleo, and saw incredible results.
+These are the top three things I learned from my experience.

 1. You don't know what you don't know.

 This is probably the biggest one.
 Even if you think you eat healthy, even if you eat paleo ALL the time, or you've done a Whole30 twelve times over, there's still more for you to know.
 There was for me.

 It's easy to get stuck.
 Stuck in what you think you know, or what you perceive to be the case in a certain situation.
 And most of the time, you're probably wrong.

 I know I am, and this situation was no different.

 I've come a long way - from a girl who didn't eat vegetables and consumed sugary cereals (Cinnamon Toast Crunch, Fruity Pebbles, and Corn Pops were at the top of the list) to eating mixed greens and baked salmon for lunch.

 We've been eating paleo/mostly paleo for years now.
 (Probably around 5, if we're counting.)
 We've done more Whole30's than I can count.
 We eat mostly by Whole30 guidelines even when we're not on a round because it's what we know and what we now enjoy as our everyday food choices.